Only in DbVisualizer Pro

 |Use these commands to adjust the Max Rows and Max Chars limits for specific queries.|

 Use this command to name any following result set.
-When executed with a following SQL statement that produces a result set the tab showing this result set will be named using the <name> supplied as a parameter to the command.
+When the SQL statement is executed, the tab showing the result set is named using the supplied <name> parameter.

-DbVisualizer will for the example above show the result of the select in a tab named MyEmployees
+DbVisualizer will for the example above show the result of the select in a tab named MyActors